Transgender admissions policies at women's colleges: Others

-Mills College, located in Oakland, California, was the first women's higher education institution to formally publish an inclusive policy accepting transgender women and nonbinary students, in 2014.
+Mills College, located in Oakland, California, formally published an inclusive policy accepting transgender women and nonbinary students, in 2014.

 A 2019 analysis only found two Women's College Coalition (WCC) member institutions without such policies: Meredith College and St. Catherine University.
 Since then, St. Catherine has revised its policy to admit transgender women and nonbinary students.

 Different policies at women's colleges across the country

 The policies at each institution vary.
 Some, such as Hollins University, Cedar Crest College, and Historically Black Women's Colleges Spelman College and Bennett College, only admit students who live and identify as women, regardless of their gender assignment at birth, but allow admitted students who come out as another gender to continue their studies and graduate.

-By contrast, Mills College, the first women's institution to adopt "a formal admissions policy regarding transgender and transitioning," does accept trans men who have not changed their legal gender markers.
-Agnes Scott College admits "students who were assigned female at birth, as well as those who were assigned male or female at birth, but who now identify as female, transgender, agender, gender fluid or non-binary."
+By contrast, Mills College, one of the first women's institution to adopt "a formal admissions policy regarding transgender and transitioning," does accept trans men who have not changed their legal gender markers.
+Agnes Scott College published a policy as early as 2011 and updated in 2014 with language that states that they openly admit "students who were assigned female at birth, as well as those who were assigned male or female at birth, but who now identify as female, transgender, agender, gender fluid or non-binary."

+In August 2024, Sweet Briar College sent a communication to members of the college's community clarifying the Board of Directors’ May 2024 decision to exclude applicants who were not assigned female at birth and do not identify as a woman at the time of applying.
+The communication references the college's 1901 charter, arguing that “the Board must honor the dictates of the Will, which imposes the requirement that the College be a place of “girls and young women” – a phrase that must be interpreted as it was understood at the time the Will was written.”
+This change was protested by students, alumnae, and staff, including a Faculty Resolution on Admission to the College, passed on August 26, 2024.

 Ultimately, the differences between the policies are determined by the individual institution's definition of womanhood and their varying degrees of inclusivity and/or exclusivity extended to the transgender community.